Mike Easley: Governorship

 In the closing weeks of the 2000 gubernatorial race, actor Andy Griffith filmed an ad endorsing Easley, which some observers believe led to Easley's victory, called the "Mayberry Miracle".

-Education reform was a centerpiece of Easley's tenure as governor, to such an extent that in 2008, Easley received the inaugural "America's Greatest Education Governor" award from the National Education Association.
-The award was created to showcase "public officials who have demonstrated exemplary achievements and accomplishments in advancing public education".
-Easley was commended by the NEA for his focus on improving teacher working conditions and for affording teachers a "seat at the table" in discussions surrounding the implementation of education reforms in the state.

-One of Easley's major programs was More at Four, an academic pre-kindergarten for at-risk children.
-More at Four has received praise from groups such as the National Education Association.

 Easley with President George W. Bush, Nebraska governor Dave Heineman, and New York governor Eliot Spitzer in 2007.

-Another signature program of Easley's was the "Learn and Earn" initiative, which enabled North Carolina high school students to earn college credit by taking online courses at no cost to them or to their families.
 The "Learn and Earn" program received the Innovations in American Government Award from Harvard Kennedy School.
 Presenting the award, Harvard noted that in "2006-2007, rates of grade promotion and graduation for Learn and Earn participants were higher than the statewide average, with nearly half the Learn and Earn high schools seeing 100 percent promotion rates".
 Harvard also observed that these numbers have not "been skewed by "creaming" that is counting of only high scoring children.
 The program purposely targets kids at risk, those for whom English is a second language[,] and those who would be first-generation college students."
 Easley also initiated a program to enable North Carolina students to attain a debt-free undergraduate education by receiving EARN Grants of up to $8,000 over two years.
-In 2007 Easley wrote and published a children's book, Look Out, College, Here I Come! the proceeds of which fund a North Carolina education charity.